Keto Maple Syrup

 Storage instructions

 To store: Keto syrup can be stored at room temperature, in a sealed bottle or container, for up to 4 weeks.
-Be sure to keep it away from any direct light.
-You can also store it in the refrigerator, for up to 6 months.
+Be sure to keep it out of direct light.
+You can also store it in the refrigerator for up to 6 months.

-To freeze: Store syrup in a freezer friendly container and store in the freezer for up to 6 months.
+To freeze: Store syrup in a freezer-friendly container and freeze for up to 6 months.
 The syrup must be thawed completely, then mixed again, before enjoying it.

 Easy Keto Maple Syrup